 Address: 1900 Aldrich St.

 The Teacher Retirement System of Texas (TRS) purchased the newly completed Mueller Business District (MBD) Alpha building and yet-to-be-built MBD Bravo building from Shorenstein Properties near the end of 2021.
 TRS plans to begin relocating its headquarters to the Alpha building in the spring of 2023 and the remainder of its staff to the Bravo building once it is complete, according to a press release from the seller.
 TRS was approved in September 2021 to spend up to $300 million on a new headquarters outside of Downtown Austin.

-TRS intends to occupy floors four, five and six in the Alpha buildings, leaving floors two and three (roughly 94,000 sf) still available for lease.
+TRS intends to occupy floors four, five, and six in the Alpha buildings, leaving floors two and three (roughly 94,000 square feet) still available for lease.
 TRS’s decision to move to the Mueller area follows the backlash it received for signing a large pre-lease at Indeed Tower.
 TRS was subsequently released from its lease obligation at Indeed Tower when Kilroy Realty purchased the property in 2Q 2021.